telatin/microbiome-bioinformatics/_posts/2021-03-02-Metagenomics-classification-2.md

 [Pavian](https://github.com/fbreitwieser/pavian) is an R package that will generate a web server in your local machine that you can access from (for example) `http://localhost:5000`.

 Pavian can import Kraken reports, but also Metaphlan and Centrifuge files.
+If you want to try without installing R, there is a [web app](https://fbreitwieser.shinyapps.io/pavian/).

 * Link: [**an example Pavian report**](https://telatin.github.io/microbiome-bioinformatics/data/pavian/)